On the Complexity of Barrier Resilience for Fat Regions: Fixed-parameter tractability

 The following lemma shows the relationship between the vertex multicut problem and the minimum resilience path for a fixed pattern.

-\begin{lemma} There are $k$ vertices of $G_{\cal X}$ whose removal disconnects all forbidden pairs if and only if there are $k$ disks in $\cal D$ whose removal creates a path between $p$ and $q$ that obeys the crossing pattern $\cal X$. \end{lemma} \begin{proof} Let $\cal A'$ be the regions of $\cal A(D)$ inside $R$ that are not covered by any disk (after the $k$ disks have been removed), and let $R'$ be their union.
-Two points are connected if and only if they belong to the same region of $\cal A'$.
-Hence, there is a path between $p$ and $q$ with the fixed crossing pattern if all partial paths are inside $R'$.
-The reasoning is analogous to the one used by Kumar {\em et al.}~\cite{kla-bcws-05}.
-If all partial paths are possible, then no forbidden pair can remain, since---by definition---each forbidden pair disconnects at least one partial path (the witness path).
+\begin{lemma} There are $k$ vertices of $G_{\cal X}$ whose removal disconnects all forbidden pairs if and only if there are $k$ disks in $\cal D$ whose removal creates a path between $p$ and $q$ that obeys the crossing pattern $\cal X$. \end{lemma} \begin{proof} Consider the regions of $\cal A(D)$ inside $R$ that are not covered by any disk after the $k$ disks have been removed and let $R'$ be their union.
+By definition, there is a path between $p$ and $q$ with the fixed crossing pattern if all partial paths are feasible (i.e., there exists a path connecting the two endpoints that is totally within $R'$).
+The reasoning for each partial path is analogous to the one used by Kumar {\em et al.}~\cite{kla-bcws-05}.
+If all partial paths are possible, then no forbidden pair can remain connected in $G_{\cal X}$, since---by definition---each forbidden pair disconnects at least one partial path (the witness path).
 On the other hand, as soon as one forbidden pair remains connected, there must exist at least one partial path (the witness path) that crosses the forbidden pair.
-Thus if a forbidden path is not disconnected, there can be no path connecting $p$ and $q$.
-Fig.~\ref {fig:fpt-translated} illustrates how the resulting set of vertices corresponds to the original question. \end{proof}
+Thus if a forbidden path is not disconnected, there can be no path connecting $p$ and $q$ for that crossing pattern. \end{proof}

-That is, thanks to Lemma \ref{lem_key}, we can transform the barrier resilience problem to the following one: given two graphs $G=(V,E)$, and $H=(V,E')$ on the same vertex set, find a set $D \subset V$ of minimum size so that no pair $(u,v)\in E'$ is connected in $G\setminus D$.
+Using Lemma \ref{lem_key}, we can transform the barrier resilience problem to the following one: given two graphs $G=(V,E)$, and $H=(V,E')$ on the same vertex set, find a set $D \subset V$ of minimum size so that no pair $(u,v)\in E'$ is connected in $G\setminus D$.
 This problem is known as the (vertex) {\em multicut} problem~\cite{x-sipamc-10}.
 Although the problem is known to be NP-hard if $|E'|>2$~\cite{h-mcnf-63}, there exist several FPT algorithms on the size of the cut and on the size of the set $E'$~\cite{m-pgsp-06,x-sipamc-10}.
-Among others, we distinguish the method of Xiao (\cite{x-sipamc-10}, Theorem 5) that solves the vertex multicut problem in roughly $O((2k)^{k+\ell/2}n^3)$ time, where $k$ is the number of vertices to delete, $\ell=|E'|$, and $n$ is the number of vertices of $G$.
+Among them, we distinguish the method of Xiao (\cite{x-sipamc-10}, Theorem 5) that solves the vertex multicut problem in roughly $O((2k)^{k+\ell/2}n^3)$ time, where $k$ is the number of vertices to delete, $\ell=|E'|$, and $n$ is the number of vertices of $G$.